 It is very important for applicants to make sure that all the information they enter in the online form is accurate.
 Discrepancies between the data entered and the way it appears on their passport bio page can result in a refused eTA or travel delays.
 Czech citizens applying for an NZeTA should take the time to carefully review the information they have entered in the form to make sure it is accurate before they submit their application.

 After finalizing the payment and submitting the NZeTA for Czech citizens application, applicants will receive their New Zealand travel authorization within 3 business days via email.
 Czech Republican nationals are advised to take a printed copy of their NZeTA visa waiver with them when they travel as they will be required to present it to Border Security officials at the New Zealand port of entry.

 Entry Requirements for Czech citizens to Visit New Zealand

 Before applying for the visa waiver, travellers from the Czech Republic must meet the basic NZeTA requirements set by the New Zealand government that determine in part, whether or not a visa waiver application is approved.
 These requirements include:

 - A valid passport issued by the Czech Republic

 - The traveller’s passport must have a remaining validity of at least 3 months beyond the intended date of exit from New Zealand

 - A valid credit or debit card to pay the processing fee for the NZeTA as well as the tourist levy

-The tourist levy is a tax set forth by the NZ Government that is charged alongside the NZeTA.
+The tourist levy is a tax set forth by the NZ Government that is charged alongside the NZeTA (when applicable).
 The International Visitor Conservation and Tourist Levy (IVL) is a tax collected to ensure the maintenance and preservation of the infrastructure and natural environment that visitors enjoy during their stay.